N0MIZ0/Cryptonite_Taskphase_Advait/Comprehending Commands.md

 # Epic Filesystem Quest
 Terminal kept giving clues by telling me to go to different directories and **list** files and cat the ones with particular names. <br>
-Fre files were easy to find whereas few were hidden files and hence had to use **ls -a** to find them.
+Few files were easy to find whereas few were hidden files and hence had to use **ls -a** to find them.
 There was a certain command which told me to access the file without changind my directory, but I carelessly changed directory resulting in the destruction of the file and restrarting of the challenge. <br>
 I then came back to this step on my second try and made sure not to change the directory.<br>
+Instead, I direcly listed and **cat** them without **cd**.
 <br>
 ***Commands***
 ```